inspec/inspec-aws/docs/resources/aws_ec2_customer_gateways.md

 Use the `aws_ec2_customer_gateways` InSpec audit resource to test properties of the plural AWS EC2 Customer Gateway.

-The AWS::EC2::CustomerGateway resource specifies a customer gateway.
+The AWS::EC2::CustomerGateway specifies a customer gateway.

 ## Syntax